-Start your day on the right foot with a beautiful light above your bathroom vanity.
-These hardworking fixtures cast the right light on your face and provide a pretty decorative element to a room filled with hard surfaces.
+Start your day off right with beautiful and functional bathroom vanity lighting.
+Learn how to select hardworking fixtures that will cast flattering light on your face and provide a pretty decorative element for your bathroom.

-Next, consider what size of fixture will look best in your space.
+Next, consider what size of vanity light fixture will look best in your space.
 When buying a bar-style or multiple-light fixture, a good rule of thumb is to pick one that's no wider than the vanity cabinet (it is OK, however, if the fixture is wider than the mirror).
 Long vanities might require multiple fixtures, and double sinks look best with a separate fixture over each.
-Sconces can be hung on both sides of a mirror if there isn't room above for a light.
-Or, they can be paired with bar fixtures to provide more light and prevent shadows on the sides of your face.
+Sconces can be hung on both sides of a mirror.
+Or they can be paired with bar fixtures to provide more light and prevent shadows on the sides of your face.